learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 As a final step, you'll need to deal with the categorical columns by **_one-hot encoding_** them into binary variables via the `pd.get_dummies()` method.

-When doing this, you should also subset to appropriate features.
-If you were to simply pass the entire DataFrame to the `pd.get_dummies()` method as it stands now, then you would end up with unique features for every single product description!
-(Presumably the descriptions are unique.)
-As such, you should first subset to the numeric features that you will eventually use in a model along with categorical variables that are not unique.
+When doing this, you may also need to subset the appropriate features to avoid encoding the wrong data.
+The `get_dummies()` method by default converts all columns with *object* or *category* dtype.
+However, you should always check the result of calling `get_dummies()` to ensure that only the categorical variables have been transformed.
+Consult the [documentation](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html) for more details.
+If you are ever unsure of the dtypes, call `df.info()`.

-In the cell below, subset to the appropriate predictive features and then use the [`pd.get_dummies()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html) to one-hot encode the dataset.
+In the cell below, subset to the appropriate predictive features and then use the `pd.get_dummies()` to one-hot encode the dataset properly.

 ```python